PufferFinance/PufferPool/docs/PufferProtocol.md

 Skips provisioning of a validator, making the next node in the queue the next node to provision.
 Returns the skipped validator's bond back to the NoOp.

 *Effects*:
-* Changes the status of the skipped vaidator node to SKIPPED
+* Changes the status of the skipped validator node to SKIPPED
 * Transfers the bond back to the NoOp corresponding to this skipped validator
 * Increments the next to be provisioned node counter for the module corresponding to `moduleName`